 15. Pink Oyster Mushroom🍄

-pink oyster mushroom grey background
+Pink oyster mushroom grey background.

 Fun fact(s): Pink oyster mushrooms are a variety of edible oyster mushroom species, known for their delicate pink hue and soft, velvety texture.